LENA for State Agencies

 LENA currently operates in 33 states, as well as in Canada, New Zealand, Australia, and the U.K., but our vision is for all children to enter school ready to learn.
 LENA can be an ally in state-level efforts to improve quality early learning experiences for children, whether at home or in a child care setting.

 OCCRRA serves the state of Ohio as their workforce registry and learning management system for early care and learning, school-age, and child serving programs and professionals.
 OCCRRA has adopted LENA Grow as a professional development and technical assistance program available in all 12 service delivery areas across the state.
 LENA’s team works with coaches across the state to bring LENA coaching to center-based and family child care providers to improve quality and equity in early learning settings.
 LENA and OCCRRA will work together to report on the state of early talk in Ohio, identify best practices for local implementation, and successfully scale our work together.

 Georgia Dept. of Early Care and Learning

 Georgia adopted LENA Grow in 2017, providing grants — called Lifting Infants and Toddlers Through Language-rich Environments (LITTLE) grants — to child care centers and family child care homes across the state.
-To date, nearly 5,000 children have been impacted by the program.
+To date, over 5,100 children have been impacted by the program.
 Program partners receive a variety of supports, including LENA coaching, to develop language and literacy skills in children.
 LENA’s team works with the Infant-Toddler Specialist network across the state as they support coaches within center-based programs and family child care homes.
 Analysis of CLASS® scores reveals significant increases in the domains of Responsive Caregiving and Emotional and Behavioral Support and Engaged Support for Learning.

 Maryland State Dept. of Education